hertze/FinishingTouches/README.md

 This script lets you define a set of Photoshop actions to be run depending on the aspect ratio of an image file and the presence of a specific keywords.

+The script recognizes three keywords, set in Lightroom or in Bridge:

+1. **bw** -- this is a black and white image
+2. **poserframes** -- the script Poser Frames should be run
+3. **isohigh** -- this is an higher iso image, useful when adding heavier grain

 The variables **target_size_35mm**, **target_size_645**, **target_size_67**, **target_size_45**, **target_size_square** sets the target short side of your image.
 Larger images will be scaled down and smaller images scaled up.

 If the variable **tiff_to_jpg** is set to `true` TIFF images will be saved as JPGs in a folder named **jpgs**.